 The potential consequences for failing to file in jurisdictions with mandatory requirements varies.
 Almost all jurisdictions require that the notification process be concluded prior to completion (e.g., pre-merger, suspensory regimes), rather than permitting the transaction to close as long as notification is made prior to closing.
 Many of these jurisdictions can impose a significant fine for failure to notify before closing even where the transaction raises no competition concerns (e.g., Austria, Cyprus, India, the Netherlands, Romania, Spain and Turkey).
+In France, for instance, the Authority imposed a €4 million fine on Castel Frères for failure to notify its acquisition of part of Patriache group.
 Some jurisdictions impose strict time frames within which the parties must file their notification.
-For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; and Hungary, Ireland and Romania have a 30-calendar-day time limit from entering into the agreement for filing the notification.
+For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; Serbia and India provide for 15 days after signing the agreement; and Hungary, Ireland and Romania have a 30-calendar-day time limit commencing with the entering into the agreement for filing the notification.
 Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, India and Serbia).
-Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., United States, Ukraine, Greece, and Portugal).
-Brazil issued its first 'gun jumping' fine this year.
+Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., Greece, Portugal, Ukraine and the US).
 In Macedonia, the failure to file can result in a misdemeanour and a monetary fine of up to 10 per cent of the worldwide turnover.